Maniema

-Maniema is one of 26 provinces of the Democratic Republic of the Congo.
+Maniema Province (Jimbo la Maniema, in Swahili) is one of 26 provinces of the Democratic Republic of the Congo.
 Its capital is Kindu.
+The 2020 population was estimated to be 2,856,300.

 Toponymy

 Henry Morton Stanley explored the area, calling it Manyema.

 Geography

 Maniema borders the provinces of Sankuru to the west, Tshopo to the north, North Kivu and South Kivu to the east, and Lomami and Tanganyika to the south.

-Maniema province has 7 territories, which are: